Read Aloud Tips for Parents

 Stop during a story to…

-figure out a confusing part
+Figure out a confusing part.

-discuss what is happening
+Discuss what is happening with a character.

-Reread favorite books…over and over and over!
+Reread favorite books…over and over and over!.

 Kids of all ages love to enjoy books with the family…including babies!
 Start the reading habit early!
-Check out this video of a read aloud with a baby.
+Check out this video of a read-aloud with a baby.
 Who is having more fun?

-During a read aloud, babies…
+During a read-aloud, babies…

-hear the rhythm of speech
+Hear the rhythm of speech.

-feel the physical closeness of being held
+Feel the physical closeness of being held,

-observe emotions and characteristics of human communication
+Observe emotions and characteristics of human communication

 When I taught 1st grade, parents often asked if they should stop reading to their kids, so the kids could get the practice they needed.